krishaamer/green-filter-research/research/literature/ai.md

 -   Example Suggestions of the AI companion:
     -   *“Don’t buy a car, use a car sharing service instead to save XYZ CO2.
 Service available near you: Bolt,\* Uber.” -*”Use a refillable shampoo bottle to save XYZ plastic pollution”
     -   “Call your local politician to nudge them to improve bicycle paths and reduce cars in your neighborhood.
 Over the past 2 years, you city has experienced an increase of cars from 290 cars per capita to 350 cars per capita.”\*
 -   Personal AI Assistants to date have we created by large tech companies.
 Siri, Cortana, Google Assistant, Alexa, Tencent Dingdang, Baidu Xiaodu, Alibaba AliGenie all relay on voice only.
 There’s research suggesting that voice UI accompanied by a *physical embodied system* is preffered by users in comparison with voice-only UI (Celino & Re Calegari (2020)).
-This suggests adding an avatar to the AI design may be worthwhile.
+This suggests adding an avatar to the AI design may be worthwhile. **Open-Source AI-models open up the avenue for smaller companies and even individuals for creating many new AI-assistants.**
 -   There are many distinct ways how an algorithm can communicate with a human.
 From a simple search box such as Google’s to chatbots, voices, avatars, videos, to full physical manifestation, there are interfaces to make it easier for the human communicate with a machine.

 There’s evidence across disciplines about the usefulness of AI assistants: